 Created by Jerry Kennealy

-Anyway, back in the day nice, American-Sicilian boy NICK POLO was a pleasant change of pace when everyone else in the shamus game seemed to be either trying to out-Spenser Spenser or tucking a gun into her purse.
+Anyway, back in the day, when everyone else in the shamus game seemed to be either trying to out-Spenser Spenser or tucking a gun into her purse, nice, American-Sicilian boy NICK POLO was a pleasant change of pace

-But deep down, he's a decent enough guy.
+But deep down, he’s a decent enough guy.
 A former cop, he left the force when his parents were killed in a plane crash, figuring he could live off the insurance and a few wise investments.
-Alas, the investments weren't so wise, after all, and Nick was forced to go back to work, this time for hire.
-Which is when he made his "little" mistake and trusted the lawyer who was his client.
-But Nick did the time, and got his license back, and what with his P.I. work, the occasional gambling score, and living rent-free in his folks' house, which he inherited along with a tenant, he gets by.
+Alas, the investments weren’t so wise, after all, and Nick was forced to go back to work, this time for hire.
+Which is when he made his “little” mistake and trusted the lawyer who was his client.
+But Nick did the time, and got his license back.

 Also looking after Nick lately is the lovely and talented Jane Tobin, a political columnist for one of the local papers.

-Another thing I liked -- Nick wasn't yet another out-of-place Luddite private eyes trying to pretend it was still 1939.
+Another thing I liked — Nick wasn’t yet another out-of-place Luddite private eyes trying to pretend it was still 1939.
 Nick might not have been a hardcore techie, but he was pretty hep to the cyberjive of the late eighties and early nineties, actually owning (and using) a home computer.
-That's something surprisingly few "modern" fictional P.I.s could claim at the time.
-In fact, many seemed to live in some dusty, bizarre parallel universe where computers (and fax machines, cell phones, the Internet, databases, etc.) didn't even exist.
-So it's a nice touch to have Nick living in the real world, adding an air of authenticity to the proceedings.
+That’s something surprisingly few “modern” fictional P.I.s could claim at the time.
+Many seemed to live, loudly and proudly, in some dusty, bizarre parallel universe where computers (and fax machines, cell phones, the Internet, databases, etc.) didn’t even exist.
+So it was a nice touch to have Nick living in the real world, adding an air of authenticity to the proceedings.

 Born and bred in the City by the Bay, Jerry Kennealy has worked as a police officer and firefighter, as well as a licenced private investigator, adding great authenticity to his novels.
-Besides the Polo mysteries, two of which have been nominated for Shamus Awards, he's written several non-series thrillers lately.
-He's a member of the Mystery Writers of America and the Private Eye Writers of America.
+Besides the Polo mysteries, two of which have been nominated for Shamus Awards, he’s written several non-series thrillers lately.
+He’s a member of the Mystery Writers of America and has served in the executive of the Private Eye Writers of America.

-Kennealy wrote ten Polo novels and a handful of short stories, and they're good, solid reads, and after twenty years, in 2017 he popped up in an eleventh novel, Long Shot, and it's as good as anything he's ever done.
+Kennealy wrote ten Polo novels and a handful of short stories, and they’re all good, solid reads.
+Even better?
+After twenty years, in 2017 he popped up in an eleventh novel, Long Shot, and it’s as good as anything he’s ever done.